risckaust/pick_drop_demo/README.md

 The following setup is assumed.

 * Indoor localization system (optitrack)
-* A drone that is equipped with a PX4 aut-pilot and an arduino controlled customized gripper.
+* A drone that is equipped with a PX4 autopilot and an arduino-controlled customized gripper.
-* An object that is magnetic
+* An object that is magnetic (can be picked by a permanent magnet)
 * A ROS-compatible joystick for manual control
 * A ROS-compatible camera for vision feedback, for autonomous mission
 * ROS Kinetic, Ubuntu 16 on ODROID XU4, or a similar onboard computer